 lot of good agricultural land, except in the valleys, where fruit and

-vegetables used to be a major industry; but in recent years, both these
+vegetables are a major industry; but in recent years, both these

 industries have suffered on account of cheaper imports from southern